-Our group studied the traditional taiko intro to a Sumo match when the Missouri Botanical Garden brought two Sumo wrestlers to St. Louis in 2005.
+Our group studied the traditional taiko introduction to a Sumo match when the Missouri Botanical Garden brought two Sumo wrestlers to St. Louis in 2005.
 The seemingly arrhythmic style inspired the beginnings of this piece.

 This piece is composed for the fue, or Japanese flute.
 It describes a day on Suwa-ko, or Lake Suwa between Suwa City and Okaya in Nagano, Japan.
-St. Louis Osuwa Taiko has slowed the piece down for a peaceful, haunting rendition.
-The accompanying dance was written by our former director, Wendy Whiteside.

 Tenchi, which means "heaven and earth," was composed by Joe Kimura, who was responsible for revitalizing St. Louis Osuwa Taiko in 1996 and leading it from 1996 to 2000.
 Tenchi, originally inspired by the fast rhythms in San Jose Taiko's piece, "Free Spirit," features drummers playing high pitched shimedaiko and low pitched chuudaiko, thus inspiring the name.
 This piece features fast hands, precise motions and improvisational solos.